Ezequiel92/alien_invasion/README.md

 This game resembles the classic [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) from the 70'.

-You can control the ship's horizontal position and shoot bullets (up to three bullets on screen at any time).
+You can control the ship's horizontal position and shoot bullets (there can be up to three bullets on the screen at any time).
 When a bullet hits an alien, it disappears and you get points.
 When the whole fleet of aliens is eliminated, you go to the next level.
-In each level the fleet descends faster than in the previous one.
+In each new level the fleet descends faster.

 ## 🕹️ Controls and shortcuts